 Calorie math is useful for guiding behavior, but people make systematic mistakes that distort the value of their work.

-Fitness tracker estimates without calibration are often 20–30% off for rucking specifically.
+Fitness tracker estimates without calibration are often 20 - 30% off for rucking specifically.
 Your Apple Watch or standard Garmin is built on population averages.
 A dedicated watch like the Garmin Forerunner 265 has better VO2 max estimation for rucking loads, but it doesn't know your exact fitness level, efficiency, or the specific terrain you're rucking.
 Use trackers directionally, but don't treat them as gospel.
 Compare your tracker's estimates to this calculator and adjust your assumptions if there's consistent divergence.

 Counting gross calories instead of net is a critical error.
 You burn a baseline amount of calories just existing.
 If you burn 2,500 calories total during a ruck but would have burned 300 calories sitting, your net burn is 2,200.
 For weight loss, the net matters.
 Some people try to "eat back" all calories burned assuming they're additional.
 That's incorrect and stalls weight loss.

 Adding back all "earned" calories to your diet is how people gain weight while exercising.
 A ruck burns 500 calories, so they add 500 calories to their diet.
 But if their goal is weight loss, they need a deficit.
-Rucking creates the deficit-eating back the calories erases it.
+Rucking creates the deficit.
+Eating back the calories erases it.
 Be intentional about what you do with the caloric advantage rucking provides.

 Ignoring EPOC (excess post-exercise oxygen consumption, or "afterburn") understates the total benefit.
 Rucking, particularly if it's moderately intense, leaves your metabolism elevated for hours afterward.
 The effect is modest compared to higher-intensity exercise, but it's real.
 You're not accounting for the full caloric benefit if you only count the hour of rucking itself.
-The afterburn effect might add 5–10% to your total daily expenditure on rucking days.
+The afterburn effect might add 5 - 10% to your total daily expenditure on rucking days.

 Assuming the same burn every session ignores adaptation.
 Your body becomes more efficient.
 The exact same load, pace, and distance in week 8 burns fewer calories than in week 1 because your neuromuscular system is more efficient.
-This is fine-it means you're adapting-but it's a factor if you're tracking calories burned.
+This is fine.
+It means you're adapting, but it's a factor if you're tracking calories burned.
 Periodically reassess your numbers rather than using week 1 estimates for month 6.

 Treat calorie estimates as directionally correct, not precisely accurate.
-The exact number matters less than the trend-are you rucking consistently and maintaining a moderate caloric deficit?
+The exact number matters less than the trend: are you rucking consistently and maintaining a moderate caloric deficit?
 That is what drives fat loss.
 Use the calorie calculator as a guide to stay motivated, not as a precise accounting system.